35 Best Things to Do in Cozumel Mexico in 2025

 They have an eclectic rooftop bar overlooking the water, and you can order some delicious craft cocktails and snacks while you watch the sun go down.

-What Not to Do in Cozumel
+What NOT To Do in Cozumel

 Now that you know what to do in Cozumel, there are a few Cozumel activities that I would NOT recommend for ethical reasons.

 The reason I don’t recommend them is because dolphins and other marine life are held in captivity at these attractions for the purpose of shows and entertainment.
-I don’t like to recommend activities on my blog where animals are mistreated or abused.

 Of course you can do your own research and make your own decision, but I would encourage you to consider that before booking some of these Cozumel excursions, which are commonly listed as some of the top things to do in Cozumel.